Martin County man falsely arrested twice loses lawsuit

 Kallinen has filed an appeal.

-“As we sit here today, he could once again travel to go to the store, get arrested, and sit in jail and nothing can be done about it?
-That’s not fair,” Kallinen said.
+"He could once again travel to go to the store, get arrested and then sit in jail," Kallinen said.

 The Martin County Sheriff's Office said it cannot comment on the case and outcome because of the ongoing appeal.